coverlet-coverage/coverlet/Documentation/MSBuildIntegration.md

 ## Exclude assemblies without sources from coverage

 The heuristic coverlet uses to determine if an assembly is a third-party dependency is based on the matching of the assembly`s source documents and the corresponding source files.
-This parameter has three different values to control the this automatic assembly exclusion.
+This parameter has three different values to control the automatic assembly exclusion.

 | Parameter | Description |
 |-----------|-------------|